YaleSTC/reservations/README.md

 Reservations ships with the default config time set to Eastern Time (US and Canada).
 To change the time, edit `config/application.rb`
 `config.time_zone = 'Eastern Time (US & Canada)'`

+**IMPORTANT**
+You will need to generate a fresh secret key for cookie encryption and signing.
+Run `rake secret` and paste the output into `config/intializers/secret_token.rb`.
+Do not make this key available to the public, otherwise anyone will be able to sign on as anyone to Reservations.

 You will need to also configure the email config in `config/environments/production.rb`.
 Replace `example.com` with the